beyo/beyo/DEV-NOTES.md

 ## Priority levels

 1. **Critical** - should be done ASAP
-2. **Severe** - should be done ASAP, but current implement is stable enough
+2. **Severe** - should be done ASAP, current implementation is unstable
 3. **Must** - should be done because it increase the framework coherence
 4. **Nice to have** - features that should be implemented
 5. **Idea** - an idea that needs to be researched and tested further